parasolcooperative/legal/SafeConnect Terms of Use.md

-# SAFECONNECT APPLICATION TERMS OF USE
+# SafeConnect Application Terms of Use

 **Last Modified: January 23, 2024**